I am happy I am Dean Close

 This is an interactive teaching programme that works alongside the School’s PSHCE curriculum.
 In a fun, age appropriate way it covers topics and life skills that cannot always be taught in the classroom.
-Younger pupils might explore topics such as taking care of myself, feelings, friendships whereas older children might examine more complex issues such as self-esteem, managing conflict and the risks of drug and alcohol abuse.
+Younger pupils might explore topics such as taking care of myself, feelings and friendships whereas older children might examine more complex issues such as self-esteem, managing conflict and the risks of drug and alcohol abuse.

 Staff regularly undergo safeguarding training and are trained in First Aid.
 There is also a school counsellor for pupils who may require additional support other than that of their Housemistress/master, House Tutor or Form Tutor and a Head of Pastoral Care who oversees the well-being of pupils throughout their time at the Prep School.
 There is a weekly meeting of Senior Management where concerns about pupils is a priority.
 The Head of Pastoral Care has weekly meetings with day and boarding houseparents, where once again pupils are the standing item on the agenda.

 As a school we want to know each individual and use our professional knowledge, parental input, child input and also AS Tracking to help us best support each child in our care.
 AS Tracking helps us to identify those pupils who are struggling to make wise, emotionally healthy, pro-social choices before they lead to mental health or social difficulties.
 It tracks pupils’ thinking patterns over time, enabling our staff to respond sensitively to fluctuations which may indicate concern.
 AS Tracking data helps to tell us where a pupil is, rather than who a pupil is.